-Another one of my absolute favourites.
+Another one of my absolute favorites.
 There is so much to do and so much culture and history here, it’s like visiting a completely different country.
 Do not miss Nicholas Cage’s ultra-weird pyramid tomb for his predicted death.

 After watching the TV series I was so excited for Nashville.
 Not only did it have the best food in all of the United States it is also a country music fan’s dream town.

-Because nothing is as contradictory in Texas as Texans and beach.
+Because nothing is as contradictory in Texas as Texans and Beach.
 Plus, they have a huge waterpark.

-Another urban hippie destination that is a food lovers paradise.
+Another urban hippie destination is a food lovers paradise.
 Plus every night they have millions of bats fly out from under a bridge!

-Close to Dallas, this is actually a better choice for families.
+Close to Dallas, this is a better choice for families.
 Especially if you haven’t stayed at a Great Wold Lodge yet.

-This is a must visit if you only go to Coca-Cola World to try 30 different Coke varieties.
+This is a must-visit if you only go to Coca-Cola World to try 30 different Coke varieties.
 But you’ll also find America’s best aquarium here, complete with a whale shark and CNN headquarters.